Using the Time Value of Money for Financial Planning

 Let’s look at an example.
 You want to know how long it will take prices to double if inflation is 6%.
 A little algebra tells us that you divide 72 by 6.
 Prices will double in 12 years.
 So, if you expect to retire in 20 years and inflation is 6%, prices will be nearly four times higher when you retire. ($1 x 2 = $2 in 12 years.
 That $2 x 2 = $4 the next 12 years.
 Or four times in 24 years)

-You can use the same formula to calculate how long your money will take to double in an investment account.
+You can use the same formula to calculate how long your money will take to double in an investment account and use the interest rate rather than an inflation rate.
 For instance, if you’re earning 9%, it will take 8 years (9 x 8 = 72).

 You may want to get more precise than our little formula will allow.
 For that, you’ll need something called a financial function calculator.
 It will do much more than the time value of money, but it’s easy enough to learn how to use it for time-value questions.
 And, they’re not expensive.